olach/espresso-wordpress/README.md

 ![Demo](demo.gif)

-### Look up function in WordPress Codex
+### Look up function in WordPress Code Reference
-Another handy feature is the ability to quickly look up a function in the WordPress Codex.
+Another handy feature is the ability to quickly look up a function in the WordPress Code Reference.

 Simply place the cursor on a WordPress function and press <kbd>ctrl</kbd>+<kbd>h</kbd> to open the WordPress Codex in your browser.
 The action is also found in the actions menu.

-This feature requires the [ShellActions sugar](https://github.com/onecrayon/ShellActions-sugar) to be installed.

 ## Installation
 1. Download and extract the zip